 When food is swallowed, it passes through the esophagus (the tube that connects the throat to the stomach).
 It then enters the larger upper part of the stomach.
 A strong acid that helps to break down the food is secreted in the stomach.
 The narrower, lower part of the stomach is called the antrum.
 The antrum contracts frequently and vigorously, grinding up the food and squirting it into the small intestine.
 The duodenum is the first part of the small intestine, just beyond the stomach.
 The stomach, including the antrum, is covered by a layer of mucous that protects it from the strong stomach acid.

 It is known that alcohol, aspirin, and arthritis drugs such as ibuprofen can disrupt the protective mucous layer.
 This allows the strong stomach acid to injure underlying stomach cells.
 In some people, corticosteroids, smoking, and stress appear to contribute in some way.
 Until the mid 1980s, it was felt that one or more of these factors working together led to the development of gastritis and ulcers.
 Since that time, evidence has been mounting that Helicobacter pylori (H. pylori) has a major role in causing these diseases.
 Compelling research now supports Helicobacter pylori as a cause of many ulcers and gastritis.

 H. pylori is a fragile bacteria that has found an ideal home in the protective mucous layer of the stomach.
 These bacteria have long threads protruding from them that attach to the underlying stomach cells.
 The mucous layer that protects the stomach cells from acid also protects H. pylori.
 These bacteria do not actually invade the stomach cells as certain other bacteria can.
 The infection, however, is very real and it does cause the body to react.
 Infection-fighting white blood cells move into the area, and the body even develops H. pylori antibodies in the blood.

 H. pylori infection probably occurs when an individual swallows the bacteria in food, fluid, or perhaps from contaminated utensils.
 The infection is likely one of the most common worldwide.
-The rate of infection increases with age, so it occurs more often in older people.
+The rate of infection increases with age, so it is found more often in older people.
 It also occurs frequently in young people in the developing countries of the world, since the infection tends to be more common where sanitation is poor or living quarters are cramped.
 In many cases it does not produce symptoms.
 In other words, the infection can occur without the person knowing it.
-The infection remains localized to the gastric area, and probably persists unless specific treatment is given.
+The infection remains localized to the stomach, and probably persists unless specific treatment is given.

 How is H. pylori Infection Diagnosed?

 There are currently four ways to diagnose H. pylori infection.
 During endoscopy (a visual exam of the stomach through a thin, lighted, flexible tube), the physician can remove small bits of tissue through the tube.
 The tissue is then tested for the bacteria.
 A breath test is also available.
 In this test, a substance called urea is given by mouth.
 A strong enzyme in the bacteria breaks down the urea into carbon dioxide, which is then exhaled and can be measured.
-And finally, there is a blood test that measures the protein antibodies against these bacteria that are present in the blood.
+There is also a blood test that measures the protein antibodies against these bacteria that are present in the blood.
 This antibody can mean the infection is present, or that it was present in the past and is now cleared.
-In other words, a person can have a positive blood test but no infection.
+In other words, a person can have a positive antibody blood test but no infection.
 Finally, there is a stool test that measures a protein that is shed by the bacteria.

 Gastritis and Dyspepsia

-Duodenal ulcers: In times past, physicians were taught “no acid, no ulcer.”
+In times past, physicians were taught “no acid, no ulcer.”
 The medical profession felt the single most important factor causing duodenal ulcers to form was strong stomach acid.
 Research has now shown that over 80% of all patients who develop duodenal ulcers have H. pylori infection in the stomach as well.
 Medical studies are under way to determine the relationship between the two and how an infection in the stomach can be related to a duodenal ulcer.
-Acid is still important; patients without acid in the stomach never get duodenal ulcers.
+Acid is still important; patients without acid in the stomach do not develop duodenal ulcers.
 However, physicians now accept the fact that the infection is directly related to the development of duodenal ulcers.
 It is now rather easy to clear duodenal ulcers with the strong acid-reducing medicines available.
 But, the ulcers will usually recur unless the H. pylori infection is also cleared from the stomach.

 Stomach Cancer and Lymphoma